ToniMacaroni/RedLoader/Resources/README_TEMPLATE.md

 3. Make sure you have installed all requirements (listed below)
 ___

+## Dedicated server installation
+For docker images see https://github.com/ToniMacaroni/docker-redloader-sotf-server

+**Windows:**
+Dedicated servers on windows should work out of the box.
+Just extract the RedLoader.zip into the server directory.

+**Linux (Wine):**
+1. Extract the RedLoader.zip into the server directory.
+2. set the `WINEDLLOVERRIDES` environment to `"version=n,b"` (`export WINEDLLOVERRIDES="version=n,b"`)
+3. Run the server as you would normally (`wine64 /sons/SonsOfTheForestDS.exe`).

 ## Configuration
 ### Command Line
 *These can be added through the steam launch options or through a shortcut*